apache/cordova-docs/docs/en/edge/cordova/storage/sqlerror/sqlerror.md

 SQLError
 ========

-An `SQLError` object is thrown when an error occurs.
+A `SQLError` object is thrown when an error occurs.

 Properties
 ----------